 2. Read Online Reviews

 Reviews are another way to source a mortgage loan officer.
 Google and Yelp are terrific sources for online reviews of mortgage brokers and lenders.
-These reviews come from customers just like you; they’re often quite detailed and they can give you an idea of whether a broker has a personality you’ll mesh well with, whether their communication style is what you’re looking for, and, of course, whether they can secure you the type of mortgage you need.
+These reviews come from customers just like you.
+They’re often quite detailed and they can give you an idea of whether a broker has a personality you’ll mesh well with.
+And whether their communication style is what you’re looking for.
+And of course, whether they can secure you the type of mortgage you need.

 3. Check Out Their Websites